-Serial Console Configuration (115200, None, 8, 1, VT100)
+USB Console Configuration (115200, None, 8, 1, VT100)

-NOTE A Moxa switch allows multi-session connections (up to 6) by connecting to the web console and another console (serial or Telnet) at the same time.
+A Moxa switch allows multi-session connections (up to 6) by connecting to the web console and another console (serial or Telnet) at the same time.

-NOTE We recommend using PComm Terminal Emulator when opening the serial console.
+We recommend using PComm Terminal Emulator when opening the USB console.
 This software can be downloaded free of charge from the Moxa website.